XanaduAI/fixing-a-hole/README.md

 ## Results

-Results generated from `fpcli profile` are saved in the `.scratch/performance/` directory of the FlamingPy repo.
+Results generated from `fixit profile` are saved in the `.scratch/performance/` directory of the Fixing-A-Hole repo.
 As such, they are not tracked by `git`.
 Each script or notebook that you profile in this way are saved by name and the UTC datetime when you ran the profile.
 For example, `/my_work/my_new_method.ipynb` will be saved in `/performance/my_new_method/20250639_123456/`.
 Within the folder will be a copy of the